 Average Weather in Virginia Beach Virginia, United States

-In Virginia Beach, the temperature typically varies from 34°F to 87°F over the course of the year, and is rarely below 23°F or above 93°F.
+In Virginia Beach, the summers are warm and muggy, the winters are chilly and windy, and it is wet and partly cloudy year round.
+Over the course of the year, the temperature typically varies from 34°F to 87°F and is rarely below 23°F or above 93°F.

 The hot season lasts for 3.5 months, from June 2 to September 17, with an average daily high temperature above 79°F. The hottest day of the year is July 19, with an average high of 87°F and low of 73°F.